 …Johnny-the abridged version…

-death since 1982; I’m a punk, a whore, a survivor, a junky, a counselor, a friend, and very kind when I’m not driven by a self-hate, heroin-fueled death sentence.
-When strung-out and looking for action I’m “a street walking cheetah with a heart full of napalm.”
+I’m a punk, a whore, a survivor, a junky, a counselor, a friend, and very kind when I’m not driven by a self-hate, heroin-fueled death sentence.
+When strung-out on dope, I’m always hustling, securing my next fix like “a street walking cheetah with a heart full of napalm.”

 The abuse didn’t stop there.
 From ages eight to eleven, my cousin watched me after school.
 He made sure I had someone with me always.
 My cousin took his job to new levels.
-Forcing me to have sex with his friends and him.
-I knew I liked boys.
-My cousin told me that I wanted this to happen.
-He said if I told no one would believe me because everyone knew I was a queer.
 Eventually, my young mind and body looked forward to my extra-curricular activities.
 I learned quickly that I could get anything I wanted because I was an object of desire.
 Except for peace.

 I found a new place, a safe place, where I didn’t need massive amounts of drugs and unsafe sex to feel “normal,” at ease with myself.
 In punk, I felt accepted.
 I didn’t have to hide my sexuality, my desires, or my drugs.
 The feelings of inadequacy lifted from me at gigs.
 Punk made me feel adequate, alive like I belonged to something.
 Punk gigs in basements, VFW’s gyms, houses, squats, and bars gave me purpose.
 I felt accepted as myself.
 I didn’t have to pretend to be anyone or anything.
 When I finally made my way to the stage, it became my new high, but the reality is that I didn’t need a new high.
 I needed to destroy the reasons why I always needed to escape life by getting high.